Jaron-C/Nudist/README.md

 ## Theme Customization: [Video Tutorial](https://jackalope.io)

-1. Open style.css in text editor, replace text.
+1. Open style.css in text editor, update text.
-2. Update README.md if you've altered installation process.
+2. If needed, update the installation process in README.md.
-3. Replace screenshot.png with custom branding
+3. If needed, replace screenshot.png with custom branding.
 4. To cusomize LESS: Write 'grunt watch' in Terminal and hit enter (must be in theme root folder).

 ## Documentation